Google Maps & Earth Enterprise Support Team

 For a more detailed discussion on this topic, see the Geocoding Strategies article.
 Although specific to geocoding, this article applies to all web services and explains when you should use server-side web services and when you should use their client-side equivalents.

-If you have a Maps API for Business license, make sure your requests include your client ID correctly.
+If you have a Google Maps API for Work license, make sure your requests include your client ID correctly.

-Maps API for Business customers are provided with
+Google Maps API for Work customers are provided with

 higher usage limits for the Google Maps API Web Services than

 free API users.
 In order to benefit from this, your applications must